 145km (90 miles) S of San José; 32km (20 miles) SW of Palmar

 While Drake Bay (Bahía Drake in Spanish, pronounced ba-ee-ah drah-keh) remains one of the more isolated spots in Costa Rica, the small town located at the mouth of the Río Agujitas has boomed over the years.
-Some 25 years ago there was no road, and the nearest functioning airstrip was in Palmar Sur.
+In the 1980's there was no road, and the nearest functioning airstrip was in Palmar Sur.
 Today a small airstrip operates here year-round, and the gravel road connecting Drake Bay to the paved road at Rincón is usually passable.
 Still, the village of Drake Bay, formally known as Agujitas, remains small, and most of the lodges here are quiet and remote getaways catering to wildlife lovers and scuba divers.
 Tucked away on the northwest corner of the Osa Peninsula, Drake Bay is a great place to get away from it all.

 The bay is named after Sir Francis Drake, who is believed to have anchored here in 1579.
 The tiny Río Agujitas flows into a protected bay where boats are moored.
 It’s a great place for canoeing or swimming, and a number of dolphin- and whale-watching tours depart from here.
 Stretching south from Drake are miles of remote beaches, rocky points, and stretches of primary and secondary rainforest.
 Adventurous explorers will find tide pools, spring-fed rivers, waterfalls, forest trails, and some of the best bird-watching in all of Costa Rica.